 Cinnamon Cream Cheese Frosting

-3. Place eggs, buttermilk, vegetable oil, vanilla extract, and sugar in a large bowl and mix until smooth.
+- Place eggs, buttermilk, vegetable oil, vanilla extract, and sugar in a large bowl and mix until smooth.
 Slowly add in dry ingredients and mix until just combined.
-Gently fold in carrots, coconut, pineapple, and pecans.
+Gently fold in carrots, coconut, and pineapple.
 Pour batter evenly into prepared pan and bake 35 to 40 minutes or until cake springs back when pressed.

-5. When the cake comes out of the oven, immediately poke holes in cake.
-I used the back of a wooden spoon.
+- When the cake comes out of the oven, immediately poke holes in cake.
 Pour the buttermilk glaze evenly over the top of the hot cake.
 Let cake cool completely.